Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 - Manufacturing: Washington supported the establishment of industries and manufacturing enterprises, believing that domestic production would reduce reliance on foreign imports and stimulate economic growth.

 - Infrastructure: Washington recognized the importance of a well-developed infrastructure for facilitating trade and commerce.
-He supported the construction of roads, bridges, and canals, which improved transportation networks and enabled efficient movement of goods and people.
+He supported the construction of roads, bridges, and canals, which improved transportation networks and enabled the efficient movement of goods and people.

 - Agriculture: Washington, himself a farmer, understood the significance of agriculture to the American economy.
 He promoted agricultural practices, encouraged land settlement, and supported measures to improve farming techniques and productivity.